CTaylor01/AdmonitoGeneralisProject/README.md

 # Context of the Text
 # Method
 # Credits
 I am grateful for Frances Eshleman for providing the documentaiton on creating .odd files and the various ways to reconfigure the display of text.
 I also must give credit to the Siege of Antioch Project Team at Fordham University for teaching me the basic formatting of an .xml file, and I largely follow the code guidelines established by this project to recreate the Admonito Generalis.
+The python code for calculating Euclidean distance between points comes from 2LT Dylan Taylor, MSECE at Purdue University.